Large Swarm of Tiny Beasts, Unaligned

 How to run Swarm of Bats

-The swarm has 11 HP, so it does not survive a fight.
-Use it once for a single push and accept that it will be gone in two rounds of any real damage.
+The swarm has 11 HP, so it does not survive a real fight.
+Use it once for a single push and accept that it will be gone in two rounds of serious damage.
 Resistances to bludgeoning, piercing, and slashing keep it alive against bandits, but a fireball ends the lend in one cast.
 Plan around that.
 The swarm is not a long-term companion.
 It is a one-scene asset.

 A swarm of bats is atmosphere with hit points.
-The SRD stat block lists no Bites or attacks, just the swarm chassis: 11 HP, AC 12, fly 30, Blindsight 60, resistant to physical damage, immune to most conditions.
+The stat block gives you 11 HP, AC 12, fly 30 ft., Blindsight 60 ft., and resistances to bludgeoning, piercing, and slashing damage.
+Immunities to charmed, frightened, grappled, paralyzed, petrified, prone, restrained, and stunned.
+The Bites action deals 2d4 piercing damage, or 1d4 if the swarm is bloodied.
 The encounter is not a fight in the conventional sense.
-It is a flying obscurement cloud and a flavor cue that something worse is about to be flushed out of the cave.
+It is a flying obscurement cloud and a flavor cue that something worse is about to be flushed out.

 Stage the swarm as the bats coming out of the cave roof when the torches go up.
 The flap of wings is the encounter.
 The HP is paperwork.